Homemade Van Gogh and Starry Night Creative Couple Costume

 The Starry Night inspiration

 Brad’s costume was inspired by Van Gogh’s ‘Self Portrait in a Felt Hat’ (1887).
 We bought the blazer and the hat at Value Village.
 We painted the jacket in a similar manner as the dress, with short layered brush strokes in alternating colors of the same primary fabric paint.
-Brad re-purposed one of his ties that had a swirly design on it, and we painted extra lines on top of it with the fabric paint.
+Brad re-purposed one of his ties that had a swirly design on it.
+Then we painted extra lines on top of it with the fabric paint.

-We decided to add his bandaged ear to make the Van Gogh even more obvious, even though his bandaged ear is not present in the self portrait we modeled Brad’s costume after.
+We decided to add his bandaged ear to make the Van Gogh even more obvious.
+Even though his bandaged ear is not present in the self portrait we modeled Brad’s costume after.
 We used gauze and medical tape for the bandage, and added some marks from red lipstick on the gauze, to add a more gory effect (It’s Halloween after all!).

-We painted Brad’s face with white and green makeup paint using short brush strokes.
+Then, we painted Brad’s face with white and green makeup paint using short brush strokes.
 Brad carried around a paintbrush and would point it at my dress everytime we posed together.

 Van Gogh’s Self Portrait Inspiration

 Generally, I try to go for the most obscure costume that I can come up with, because I like to be very unique.
-This costume was great because while it was very unique, and we were the only people in these costumes as far as we know, almost every single person was able to recognize who were right away.
+This creative couple costume was great because while it was very unique, and we were the only people in these costumes as far as we know, almost every single person was able to recognize who were right away.
 It was my favorite costume I have ever dressed up because of that.
 We were able to connect with people we didn’t know just because of the content of our costumes and our combined harvest of creativity.
 Isn’t that what Halloween is all about?!

 Close up on costumes